 - Students may be placed on probation by their college for failure to maintain normal academic progress in their degree program.
 College probation will be removed when the college determines that satisfactory academic progress has been demonstrated.

-- Undergraduate students with less than a 2.0 cumulative grade point average for University of Florida coursework and a grade point deficit of fewer than 15 shall be placed on academic probation.
+- Undergraduate students with less than a 2.0 cumulative grade point average for University of Florida coursework.

-- Academic probation will be continued for all undergraduate students as long as they have a grade point deficit of fewer than 15.
-It will be removed when the grade point deficit has been reduced to zero.
-Should the grade point deficit increase to 15 or more, the student will be dismissed from the university.
+- Academic probation will be continued for all undergraduate students as long as they have less than a 2.0 cumulative grade point average.
+It will be removed when the grade point average becomes 2.0 or higher.
+Should the grade point average fall far enough, the student will be dismissed based on Dismissal policy.

 Academic dismissal from the university denies registration privileges to students who have a cumulative GPA at or below that listed below (given their UF Cumulative Credits).
 The student will be dismissed from the university and any advance registrations will be cancelled.